Hemrich Brg. Co. letterhead, c.1933 - image

 ACKNOWLEDGEMENTS

-• Special thanks to the estate of Al Gile and facilitator, Amy Hebert, for the beautiful, 1936 Hemrich calendar.
+• Special thanks to Amy Hebert, facilator of the Al Gile estate, for the beautiful 1936 Hemrich calendar.

 • To Jeff Henry for the 1938 Hemrich Brewing Co. letterhead.

-• And to Mike Magnussen for the "Hemrich" tap knob (far right).
+• And to Mike Magnussen for images of the Hemrich tap knob (far right) and the Happy Peppy table top - now in the Scheurman collection.